-2. Read the story from beginning to end, as you did the first day, again showing the pictures.
-Read slowly enough so that students can follow the story and will have a chance to think about the events as they unfold.

-3. When you finish reading, open the book to the start of the story and hold it up so that the students can see the illustrations.
+- 2. Read the story from beginning to end, as you did the first day, again showing the pictures.
+Read slowly enough so that students can follow the story and will have a chance to think about the events as they unfold. - 3.
+When you finish reading, open the book to the start of the story and hold it up so that the students can see the illustrations.
 Ask them to look at the first illustrations and recall what happened at the very beginning of the story, using these questions:

 Who are the characters shown here?
 What is happening in this part of the story?

 What do we know that the story doesn't tell us directly?

-The first two questions call for literal understandings, such as that Neem hopped about and sometimes rode a horse.
-The third question calls for inferences understanding things that are implied but not specifically stated.
-For example, the story says only that Neem was "bored" with being a half-boy, but we can infer that he probably had other feelings, too, such as sadness or perhaps frustration.
-Also, when Neem goes to see the dragon, the story doesn't say that he was afraid, but we can infer that he was at least a little afraid because the dragon was breathing fire.
+The first two questions call for literal understandings, such as that Fatima's father had taught her to spin and that he drowned when their ship was wrecked.
+The third question calls for inferences-understanding things that are implied but not specifically stated.
+For example, the story says that Fatima was destitute and exhausted after the shipwreck, but we can infer that she probably had other feelings, too, such as sadness or anxiety.

-4. Then turn to the next two pages, and ask the same questions.
+- 4. Then turn to the next two pages, and ask the same questions.
 Continue in this way through the book, having the students recall and talk about the story by looking at the pictures on each of the pages.
 It is likely that the students will have noticed more details this time and so will have more to say as they recall the events in the story.
 They should also be able to make some inferences about the characters and events.
 Call on different students each time to give everyone a chance to respond.
-If students don't remember some of the details, remind them of that part of the story, in your own words, or read that part again to them.

-5. When you have gone through the whole book, discussing the pictures and the story in this way, close the book and say to the students:
+If students don't remember some of the details, remind them of that part of the story, in your own words, or read that part again to them. - 5.
+When you have gone through the whole book, discussing the pictures and the story in this way, close the book and say to the students: